youhide/theShortener/README.md

 - Currently in BETA - not recommended for production use
 - The output is always 8 characters long
 - Uses OpenSSL for SHA-256 hashing
+- This is a one-way hashing implementation.
+Reverse lookups (getting original STR from short code) require storing STR-to-hash mappings in a database.

 ## License
 DY - Dunno Yet